Prompting Robot Teams with Natural Language: Abstract

 \section{Abstract}

-This paper presents a framework towards prompting multi-robot teams with high-level tasks using natural language expressions.
-Our objective is to use the reasoning capabilities demonstrated by recent language models in understanding and decomposing human expressions of intent, and repurpose these for multi-robot collaboration and decision-making.
-The key challenge is that an individual's behavior in a collective can be hard to specify and interpret, and must continuously adapt to actions from others.
-This necessitates a framework that possesses the representational capacity required by the logic and semantics of a task, and yet supports decentralized and interactive real-time operation.
-We solve this dilemma by recognizing that a task can be represented as a deterministic finite automaton (DFA), and that recurrent neural networks (RNNs) can encode numerous automata.
+This paper presents a framework to prompt multi-robot teams with high-level tasks using natural language expressions.
+Our objective is to use the reasoning capabilities of language models in understanding and decomposing multi-robot collaboration and decision-making tasks, but in settings where such models cannot be called at deployment time.
+However, it is hard to specify the behavior of an individual robot from a team instruction, and have it continuously adapt to actions from other robots.
+This necessitates a framework with the representational capacity required by the logic and semantics of a task, and yet supports decentralized, real-time operation.
+We solve this dilemma by recognizing that a task can be represented as a deterministic finite automaton, and that recurrent neural networks (RNNs) can encode numerous automata.
 This allows us to \textit{distill} the logic and sequential decompositions of sub-tasks obtained from a language model into an RNN, and align its internal states with the semantics of a given task.
-By training a graph neural network (GNN) control policy that is conditioned on the hidden states of the RNN and the language embeddings, our method enables robots to execute task-relevant actions in a decentralized manner.
-We present evaluations of this single light-weight interpretable model on various simulated and real-world multi-robot tasks that require sequential and collaborative behavior by the team --- \texttt{sites.google.com/view/prompting-teams}.
+This leads to a tiny model that encapsulates the reasoning of the language model and can be implemented onboard.
+To interpret the internal state of the RNN for a decentralized execution, we train a graph neural network control policy conditioned on the hidden states of the RNN and the language embeddings.
+We present evaluations on simulated and real-world multi-robot tasks that require sequential and collaborative behavior by the team, demonstrating scalable, robust, real-time performance --- \texttt{sites.google.com/view/prompting-teams}.